MaivinAI/usermanual/quickstart.md

 On Windows machines, you will not need to add the '.local' suffix.
 ```

-The Raivin has a web-interface that can be connected to via both HTTP and HTTPS by entering `http://verdin-imx8mp-<id>.local`.
-On first connection to the web-interface, you will get a "Your connection is not private" warning.
+The Raivin has a web interface that can be connected to via both HTTP and HTTPS by entering `http://verdin-imx8mp-<id>.local`.
+On first connection to the web interface, you will get a "Your connection is not private" warning.
 ![Raivin Main Page](static/quickStart-sslCert.png){align=center}
 This is expected and nothing to worry about -- the HTTPS connection needs a SSL certificate which the vision module does not have.
 Click the "Advanced" button, and then "Proceed to" link.
 ![Raivin Main Page](static/quickStart-sslAdvanced.png){align=center}